Physik-Institut-UZH/Ge_deadlayer_michael/README.md

 cd scans

 #Edit Launch_Scans.sh geometry parameter.
 Each parameter can be a list
-#of values that will be looped over by modifying the ConfigFile given
-#at the top ("file").
-The file where detector configuration and depletion
-#voltage are stored is called "DepletionVoltageRecord.txt" - hard-coded
-#is the DepletionVoltage.c routine.
+of values that will be looped over by modifying the ConfigFile given at the top ("file").
+The file where detector configuration and depletion voltage are stored is called "DepletionVoltageRecord.txt" - hard-coded in the DepletionVoltage.c routine.
+The output are E-filed maps at various bias voltage (DV + 500V/1000V/1500V) and the minimal E-field versus the detector radius for the considered bias voltage + a detector geometry summary

 sh Launch_All.sh 1 # The argument allow to remove previous simulation output if '1'